-While there is a risk of using a tool or program that was poorly developed in the WordPress community on a WordPress website, the risk does not exist to the same level with Wix tools which are developed, tested and fed through a rigorous set of steps before they are released to Wix users.
-This way, Wix website developers are assured of the quality of the products provided in this platform.
+While there is a risk of using a tool or program that was poorly developed in the WordPress community on a WordPress website, the risk does not exist to the same level with Wix tools which are developed, tested, and fed through a rigorous set of steps before they are released to Wix users.
+This way, Wix website developers are assured of the quality of the products provided on this platform.

-That Last Thing You Need To Know When Comparing Wix vs WordPress
+That Last Thing You Need To Know When Comparing Wix vs. WordPress

 The choice between WordPress or Wix really comes down to what kind of website you are launching and the amount of hands-on work you are comfortable with.
 If you like to change things up by modifying code and having the flexibility to add an almost unlimited range of options sometime in the future, then WordPress is probably your best bet as Wix is not as flexible.
 However, if you would rather just drag ‘n’ drop your page elements and build content that way, Wix may be your best option.